Partner Sites

 The biggest mistake you can make in your MBA essays is sending a template essay answer to multiple schools.

-Some schools—including INSEAD, Kellogg, and MIT Sloan—will also ask you to submit a recorded video essay where you’ll be required to introduce yourself and answer questions out loud.
+Some schools—including INSEAD, Kellogg, and MIT Sloan—will also ask you to submit a recorded video essay where you must introduce yourself and answer questions out loud.

 Proof of English proficiency